A computational model of infant sensorimotor exploration in the mobile paradigm: Methods

 \subsection{Learning Mechanism}

-As shown in Fig. \ref{fig:Flowchart}, our learning mechanism consists of four modules: the neural network, a sensory prediction module, an exploration module, and a deviation from baseline module.
+As shown in Fig. \ref{fig:Flowchart}, our learning mechanism consists of four modules: the neural network, a sensory prediction module, an exploration module, and a deviation from baseline module (the inner workings of each module are detailed below in separate subsections).
 Its purpose is to control the system's behavior over successive time steps in order to take actions and make predictions about the sensory effect that it expects from those actions.
 On the one hand, the mechanism tries to continuously improve the predictions of the sensory feedback, therefore reducing the amount of surprise it experiences.
-On the other hand, it intentionally chooses actions that are likely to result in novel experiences, in this way making surprises more likely.
+On the other hand, the mechanism also chooses actions that are likely to result in novel experiences, in this way making surprises more likely.
 The result of these two opposing forces is to make the model undertake a continuous non-random exploratory activity, seeking out the most surprising actions it can perform.